crywolf/mkchlog/README.md

 `mkchlog gen`

+You can provide additional options:
+* Commit number to start.
+Previous commits will be skipped.
+By default, all commit messages are checked.
-You can provide additional arguments (config file name [dafault value is `.mkchlog.yml`] and path to the git repository [default value is the current directory]):
+* Config file name [default value is `.mkchlog.yml`]
+* Path to the git repository [default value is the current directory]

-`mkchlog gen .mkchlog.yml ../git-mkchlog-test/`
+`mkchlog -c 7c85bee4303d56bededdfacf8fbb7bdc68e2195b -f .mkchlog.yml -g ../git-mkchlog-test/ gen`

+Run `mkchlog help` for complete command documentation

 ### Example inputs